 Recall that left-hand and right-hand sums, the midpoint rule, the trapezoid rule, and Simpson's rule are methods for approximating the signed area under the graph of f(x) over an interval [a, b].
 We first divide the interval [a, b] into n equal pieces (called a partition), yielding n subintervals of width $\Delta x = (b - a)/n$.
 Then, we construct rectangles (or trapezoids) over each subinterval by choosing a representative height determined by the function.
 For a left-hand sum, we evaluate the function at the left endpoints of each subinterval, while for a right-hand sum, we use the right endpoints.
 For the midpoint rule we evaluate the function at the midpoint of each subinterval, while the trapezoid rule averages the left and right-hand sums.
-(Recall from class that this is identical to finding the area under the trapezoid between the endpoints-hence the name.)
-Simpson's rule is a weighted estimate of the midpoint rule (2/3) and the trapezoid rule (1/3).
+This is identical to finding the area under the trapezoid between the endpoints-hence the name.
+Simpson's rule is a weighted average of the midpoint rule and the trapezoid rule: